bebasid/bebasdns/README.en.md

 For example, if users can not access a website for troubleshooting purposes, and fixing that bug report.

 ## Primary Server:
-Specialized for malware blocking, anti-tracking, and with adblocking.
+With malware blocking and anti-tracking.
+Does not block ads.

  Protocols | IP/Domain Addresses | DNSCrypt Stamps & Ports | Supported Ports |
 | -------- | ------- | ------- | :--: |